-In the times of pandemics, we live in, these “kitchen” blood tests may appear as an ideal way to stay safe and practice social distancing.
-Avoiding to go to the hospitals reduces the risk of spreading and contracting viruses or other diseases.
+In the times of pandemics we live in, these “kitchen” blood tests may appear as an ideal way to stay safe and practice social distancing.
+Avoiding going to the hospitals reduces the risk of spreading and contracting viruses or other diseases.

 What is a home blood test?